On incompleteness of bond markets with infinite number of random factors: The model

 \item $\varphi$ are finite signed measures on the interval $[0,\bar{S}]$. \item $\varphi$ are bounded functionals on the space $G=H^1[0,\bar{S}]$, shortly $\varphi\in G^\ast$, where $G^\ast$ denotes the dual space. \end{enumerate}

-The class $A$ has an obvious interpretation.
-Some justification for using portfolios as finite signed measures or as elements of $G^\ast$ can be found in \cite{DeDonno-Pratelli} or in \cite{bjork1} and \cite{bjork2}.
+The class $(A)$ has an obvious interpretation.
+Some justification for using portfolios as finite signed measures or as elements of $G^\ast$ can be found in De Donno and Pratelli (2004) or in Bj\"ork, Di Masi, Kabanov and Runggaldier (1997) and Bj\"ork, Kabanov and Runggaldier (1997).
 Let us recall that the space $G^\ast$ contains finite signed measures on the interval $[0,\bar{S}]$.

-\begin{dfn} A trading strategy is any predictable process with values in some fixed class in A - C. \end{dfn}
+\begin{dfn} A trading strategy is any predictable process with values in some fixed class in (A) - (C). \end{dfn}

 \begin{dfn} The (discounted) wealth process $\hat{V}^{\varphi}$ corresponding to $\varphi$ is given by:

 \end{dfn}

 The concept of stochastic integral will be discussed now.